 In most countries, Sunday is the public weekly holiday but in Nepal, Saturday is the official Weekly Holiday.
-Here, Government, as well as most of the private offices, works 6 days a week.
+Here, the Government, as well as most of the private offices, works 6 days a week.

 13. The Namaste Tradition

 Nepalese greet each other by saying “Namaste” also known as Namaskar.
 People bow down their heads and the meaning of greeting is “I bow to you.”

 So, while visiting Nepal, please remember these 13 amazing facts about Nepal.
 Somehow this post will definitely help you.
 Also, don’t forget to read the Best Season to Travel Nepal